opencodeiiita/AssetMart/README.md

 ---

 ### Tech Stack
-- **Polygon**
 - **Solidity**
 - **IPFS**
 - **Hardhat**
+- **React**
+- **Ethers.js**
-- **Infura**
+- **Pinata**
 ---

 ### Claiming an Issue
-If you want to claim any issue (task), simply reply to the issue thread with a message justifying that you want to work on it.
-Examples:
+If you want to claim any issue (task) under first come first serve, simply reply to the issue thread with the message :
-- “Claim”
+- “/Claim”
-- “I want to work on this issue”

 **Guidelines for Issue Claims:**
-- Issues are assigned on a first-come, first-serve basis.
+- Issues are assigned on a first-come, first-serve basis by default unless tags specify otherwise.
-- If no activity is recorded on an issue for 2 days, the issue will be reassigned.
+- If no activity is recorded on an issue for 2-3 days, the issue will be reassigned.
 - If you encounter difficulties while working on an issue, feel free to ask for help in our Discord channel.

 ---